 Complete Classroom Kits are shipped directly to your school and include everything needed for creative and successful lessons in APPLIED DESIGN, SKILLS AND TECHNOLOGIES with your students.
-Complete Classroom Kits provide teachers with a cross-curricular Workbook accompanied by a helpful Teacher’s Resource Guide, provided for a one time use in your classroom.
+Teachers are provided with a digital cross-curricular Workbook accompanied by a helpful Teacher’s Resource Guide, provided for a one time use in your classroom.
 While the projects and workbooks have a recommended grade level, they are not limited to that grade and are successfully used by students in other grades.
 Everything needed to build 24 woodworking projects is included; pre-cut and pre-drilled wood pieces, wood glue, nails and screws (where required) , 24 sanding blocks and sandpaper and thorough easy to follow illustrated instructions.
-Extra units are available for larger classrooms.
-Assembly Jigs have been developed for some intermediate projects to assist the students in securing their project in place while building it.
-Assembly Jigs are included only with the projects that require them.
-Tools are not provided with the kits.
+For classes larger than 24, we offer Top-up Kits of 3 additional student units.
 Some kits use nails, some use screws and some use only wood glue for assembling the projects.
 For pricing information and a detailed list of what is included with each Complete Classroom Kit, CLICK HERE.

 We are grateful to live, work and play on the traditional territory of the Snuneymuxw People and to have raised our children in this beautiful place.

 ITA “Discover Multiple Event Application Form”